noeliza/Sentiment-Analysis-On-News-Headlines/README.md

 ##### Possible addition:
-Markup : [ ] Use transformer model as classification model
+[ ] Use transformer model as classification model \
 [ ] Identify news headline topics using topic modeling